Cold weather hacks for barn chores and riding!

 What to wear:

 - Of course layers, but be smart about it.
 The old hiking term is “cotton kills”.
-Seems a bit severe, but cotton will not do anything to get rid of damp except hold it against you like an grudge.
-High tech wicking fabrics are the best.
+Seems a bit severe, but cotton will not do anything to get rid of damp except hold it against you like a grudge.
+High-tech wicking fabrics are the best.

 Cover everyone’s ears in the cold!

 - I love my silk liners, they are warm and sleek and super thin.
 Silk sock liners are great, too.
-You also can’t go wrong with wool stuff, just don’t put it in the washer or dryer without reading the instructions unless you have a tiny dog that needs some undies.
+You also can’t go wrong with wool stuff, just don’t put wool in the washer or dryer without reading the instructions unless you have a tiny dog that needs some undies.

 - Unleash your inner dork and wear a hat.
 Like seriously.
-Under a riding helmet you can easily fit a wool ear cover.
-I can’t help you at all with what to do with your hair in either scenario.
+Under a riding helmet, you can easily fit a wool ear cover.
+What happens to your hair after that is just collateral damage.

 - Make sure your outer layer is waterproof if wet things from the sky are forecast.
-A three part jacket with removable liner is always a good idea for layers and a waterproof shell.
+A three-part jacket with a removable liner is always a good idea for layers and a waterproof shell.

 - Find lined breeches.
 And find lined boots.
 Yes, they exist, and yes, they are worth every last penny.